dekucheng/AMCL_WAKE_UP/README.md

 where **n** denotes the number of particles, **ε** denotes the **K-L** distance between approximated distribution and the true distribution, **k** denotes the number of bins, **X<sub>k-1, 1-𝛿</sub>** denotes the **1-𝛿** quantile of chi-square distribution with **k-1** degrees of freedom. **z<sub>1-𝛿</sub>** denotes the **1-𝛿** quantile of a standard normal random variable.

-The equation means that if the number of particles **N** is larger than **n** expressed above, the **K-L distance** between the maximum likelihood estimation (MLE) based the particles and the true distribution has probability **1-𝛿** to be less than **ε**.
+The equation means that if the number of particles **N** is larger than **n** expressed by the equation above, the **K-L distance** between the maximum likelihood estimation (MLE) based the particles and the true distribution has probability **1-𝛿** to be less than **ε**.

-Here in practice the number of bins, which is the number of state clusters, is usually no larger than 10, thus with the particles already exist in AMCL (usually >5000), the ideal posterior can be approximated quite well with the **K-L distance -> 0** between itself and the **MLE** approximation in each resample step.
+In practice the number of bins, which is the number of state clusters, is usually no larger than 10, thus with the particles already exist in AMCL (usually >5000), the ideal posterior can be approximated quite well with the **K-L distance -> 0** between itself and the **MLE** approximation in each resample step.

-Here shows the case that the current searching state group are presented as below.
+Here Fig 7 shows the case that the current searching state group are presented as below.
 The prior of two states are both 0.5, which meas they have the same number of particles.
 In this case we use the **z<sub>fake,1</sub>** generated from **X<sub>1</sub>** to show the process:

 <p align = "center">
   <img src = "files/Fig8.png">